berenguel/lab303/DA-DP-TS303 Azure PostgreSQL migration - lift and shift or compete.md

 8. [https://microsoft.sharepoint.com/:w:/r/teams/sqlaa/jumpstart/_layouts/15/Doc.aspx?sourcedoc=%7B18D0D9BE-8303-4791-83DA-B02591AD261B%7D&file=Oracle%20to%20Azure%20PostgreSQL%20Migration%20Workarounds%20v1.0.docx&action=default&mobileredirect=true](Link here)

-**Summary:** In this exercise, you learnt how to deploy an end-to-end migration from Oracle to Azure Database for PostgreSQL.
-In addition to that, you learnt the approach for this kind of migrations and how they can quickly executed for customers.
+**Summary:** In this exercise, you learnt how to deploy the migration of data and schema from Oracle to Azure Database for PostgreSQL.